Illustrations by Julie Houts

 Illustration by Julie Houts

 From the looks of it, everything in the fridge has been secretly leaking all the time.
 Resist the temptation to hose it all down with all-purpose cleaner and inadvertently spritz your baby spinach in the process.
-Mix a solution of one part vinegar, one part Dr. Bronner’s Unscented Pure-Castile Liquid Soap and three parts water, says Dimmick, or buy a premade version, like her Good Home Co.
-All Purpose Cleanser.
+Instead, use a gentle version, says Dimmick, like her Good Home Co.
+All Purpose Cleanser, which is made with water, castile soap, vinegar and essential oils.
 Clear out the fridge section by section, tossing crusty containers as you go.
 And whenever you do a big grocery trip (because, promise, this will only make shopping day two minutes more annoying), swab shelves with nontoxic wipes before you slide the new goods in.

 - The Good Home Co.
 All Purpose Cleanser, goodhomestore.com, $20